TirupMehta/QUOTT/README.md

 ## License

 **QUOTT** is a proprietary application.
 All rights reserved.
 Unauthorized distribution or modification is prohibited.
-For more details, see our Terms of Use.

 ## About Us